Jsubcab/feed-reader-testing/README.md

 Im gonna split the explanation numbering the test I did:

 ### Test 1
-First test is about check if the object allFeeds had URL and name assigned.
-Also to check if it wasnt empty.
+First test is about check if the object allFeeds had URL and name assigned and it wasnt empty.

 ### Test 2
+In this second part is exactly the same of the first test, but checking the name (must to be assigned and cannot be empty).

+### Test 3
+I wrote a new test suite named "The menu" that checked if the menu was hide it by default.
+For this test I needed to call the class "menu-hidden".

+### Test 4
+This test is related to the third one, but in this case I need to use the function click for checking if the menu was hide it everytime I was clicking the button of the menu.

+### Test 5
+Here I created test suite called "Initial Entries".
+This suite included a test which checked to see if there is a single .entry element in the .feed container.

+### Test 6
+Finally I created the test suite "New Feed Selection".
+This one was more tricky because the loadFeed() is asynchronous, so I used 2 feeds: prevFeedData and newFeedData to check if the content changed.